Should I Watch..? Captain America: The Winter Soldier

 What's it about?

-Two years after the events shown in Avengers Assemble (3), Steve Rogers is now slowly adjusting to life in the 21st century while working with espionage agency SHIELD under director Nick Fury.
+Two years after the Battle Of New York, Steve Rogers is now slowly adjusting to life in the 21st century while working with espionage agency SHIELD under director Nick Fury.
 During a mission alongside Natasha Romanoff, Rogers discovers that she has a hidden agenda of her own, a secret assignment given to her by Fury.
 Confronting the director back at SHIELD HQ, Rogers is given access to Project Insight - a secret plan to build three state-of-the-art Heli Carriers to assess and eliminate all threats to SHIELD in a matter of moments.
 Disgusted, Rogers walks away and wants no part of it.

 Shortly after, Nick Fury is attacked by a mysterious assassin called the Winter Soldier.
 Now realising that SHIELD has been compromised, Fury hands Rogers and Romanoff encrypted data that SHIELD's enemies would love to have.
 Asked by Security Council member Alexander Pierce to hand the data over, Rogers escapes and goes on the run and hunt down the Winter Soldier himself.
 But who exactly can he trust and what price must be paid for freedom?